Regenerate an admin token

 - Regenerating the operator token invalidates the previous token.

-- If you lose the operator token, there is no recovery mechanism.
+- If you lose the operator token, use the recovery server method described above.

 --regenerate